 - Minerals (silicon, potassium, magnesium, calcium, selenium)

-The active compounds in beer control the body’s inflammatory process and reduces the likelihood of developing chronic diseases.
+The active compounds in beer control the body’s inflammatory processes and reduce the likelihood of developing chronic diseases.

-It also contains a large amount of antioxidants, which are molecules capable of preventing oxidative damage caused by free radicals.
+It also contains a large number of antioxidants, molecules capable of preventing the damage caused by free radicals.

-In summary, even though it is labeled as an alcoholic beverage, drinking small amounts of beer is good for the body.
+Basically, even though it can come with all the problems of any other alcoholic beverage, drinking small amounts of beer is actually good for the body.

 Have it as part of a nice, relaxing moment or have it a few times a week as part of your diet.